-BFT's fare structure has not been revamped in over 20 years, but the recommendations detailed in the Comprehensive Fare Study were considered and approved at the December 2023 Board.
-Given the ambiguity of the status of the Climate Commitment Act, and it's potential impacts Move Ahead Washington funding, BFT's Board Directors has asked that staff delay implementation of updated fare structure and revisit the topic in early 2025.
+BFT's fare structure has not been revamped in over 20 years, but the recommendations detailed Comprehensive Fare Study were considered and approved at the 2023 December Board.
+Given the ambiguity of the status of the Climate Commitment Act, and it's potential impacts Move Ahead on Washington funding, BFT's Board Directors has asked staff that delay implementation the updated fare structure and revisit the topic in early 2025.